aoflaofl/prompts/Writing/27 Chapters/description.md

 Now that we’ve defined the structure let’s look at its component parts in greater detail.
 For reference, I’m using this post, written by O’Keefe, for my research; however, I’m also expanding on some beats used in other plot structures like the Three Act or the Hero’s Journey.
 If you’re familiar with other common plot structures, you’ll find a lot of overlap here.

 Let’s start with Act I and individually work through all 27 of O’Keefe’s story beats.
 After researching each story beat, you can begin outlining your novel!
-How to use the 3 Act, 9 Block, 27 Chapter Structure

 ### ACT I